syncfusion-content/blazor-docs/blazor/gantt-chart/resource-view.md

 ## Unassigned task

 Unassigned tasks in the Gantt Chart refer to tasks that have not been assigned to any particular resource.
 These tasks are categorized under the label `Unassigned Task` and appear at the bottom of the Gantt Chart's data collection.
-The Gantt Chart's default behavior is to validate unassigned tasks during record creation, based on the task's `Resources` mapping property in the data source.
+The Gantt Chart's default behavior is to validate unassigned tasks during record creation, based on the task's [Resources](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttResourceFields-1.html#Syncfusion_Blazor_Gantt_GanttResourceFields_1_Resources) mapping property in the data source.
 If a resource is subsequently assigned to an unassigned task, the task will be repositioned as a child task under the assigned resource.

 ## Resource task
 A task assigned to a resource is termed a resource task and is displayed as a child task under the corresponding resource in the Gantt chart.

-N> There is not support for Indent/Oudent in Resource view Gantt Chart.
+N> There is not support for Indent/Oudent in resource view Gantt Chart.

 ```cshtml
 @using Syncfusion.Blazor.Gantt